top of page

 We asked these organisations their views on what good property searches data looks like for them, and how they need the market to change in the future to increase efficiency and offer better, more innovative search products to the consumer, whilst ensuring provenance and trust.

-We also asked for their views on future options for NLIS, including updating the existing technology and providing a new framework for Official Searches which would focus on data standards and governance.
+We also asked for their views on future options for NLIS, including updating the existing technology and providing a new platform for Official Searches which would focus on data standards and governance.

 Below are the key insights from this research.
 We learnt a huge amount through our work, with the clearest message being that NLIS must adapt to a fully digital future whilst supporting the current market needs.
 Another theme that came through loud and clear from multiple research participants was that the market expects to pay for quality information.